-Bring the liquid to a boil in a saucepan, add oatmeal and boil for about 5 minutes, stirring occasionally.
+Bring the liquid to a boil in a saucepan, then add oatmeal and boil for about 5 minutes, stirring occasionally.
 (If it seems a little watery, boil for an additional 1-2 minutes and stir vigorously).

-Now, let’s be honest – the real magic to oatmeal is the TOPPINGS, amirite?
+But, let’s be honest – the real magic to oatmeal is the TOPPINGS, amirite?

 Grandma, for sure, put brown sugar on hers and probably a little milk because perhaps she made this, then let it sit too long, and it thickened into Redi-Mix Concrete.